f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--backdrop-color=<color>` (_color_, default: `f3d_black`)

-Set the color of the backdrop behind text information such as FPS, filename, metadata or cheatsheet.
+Set the color of the backdrop behind text information such as FPS Counter, Filename, Metadata, or Cheatsheet.

 #### compare